sktime/enhancement-proposals/steps/27_BasePkg/step.md

 def load(self, ckpt_path):
     """load the model and its artifact.

-    It will load all the artifacts that are present in `artifacts.json`.
+    It will load all the artifacts that are present in `artifacts.yaml`.
     If you want to skip anything you want to load, you have three options:
     - add that to `exclude` in `pkg.save`.
-    - OR add a new key `"skip"` in the json and add the list of artifacts that need to be skipped there
+    - OR add a new key `"skip"` in the yaml and add the list of artifacts that need to be skipped there
        like:

-             {
-                 "artifacts": {
+                 artifacts:
-                   "best_model" : "checkpoints/model_ckpt/best_model.ckpt",
+                   best_model : "checkpoints/model_ckpt/best_model.ckpt",
-                   "scalers" : "checkpoints/scalers/scalers.pkl",
+                   scalers : "checkpoints/scalers/scalers.pkl",
-                   "target_normalizers" : "checkpoints/scalers/target_normalizers.pkl",
+                   target_normalizers : "checkpoints/scalers/target_normalizers.pkl",
-                   "model_cfg" : "checkpoints/configs/model_cfg.pkl",
+                   model_cfg : "checkpoints/configs/model_cfg.pkl",
-                   "datamodule_cfg" : "checkpoints/configs/datamodule_cfg.pkl",
+                   datamodule_cfg : "checkpoints/configs/datamodule_cfg.pkl",
-                   "trainer_cfg" : "checkpoints/configs/trainer_cfg.pkl",
+                   trainer_cfg : "checkpoints/configs/trainer_cfg.pkl",
-                   "datamodule_metadata" : "checkpoints/metadata/datamodule_metadata.pkl"
+                   datamodule_metadata : "checkpoints/metadata/datamodule_metadata.pkl"

-                 },
-                 "skip": ["scalers"]
+                 skip: ["scalers"]

-             }
-    - OR a more dangerous take - delete that entry from the json, but that would lead the loss of location of that artifact.
+    - OR a more dangerous take - delete that entry from the yaml, but that would lead the loss of location of that artifact.

     It would use ``._load_from_checkpoint()`` of ``lightning`` for model ckpts.
     The cfgs would be loaded  using ``_load_configs()`` of the current implementation works (see above) - it would